KairoiAI/An_Incomplete_History_of_Research_Ethics/Protocols.md

 Having made it to step three, the story will have earned a file in the "Works_In_Progress" folder!
 You can create a "shell" story with a title, date and intro by either:
 1. Opening [the folder](https://github.com/Ismael-KG/A-History-of-Research-Ethics/tree/main/Works_In_Progress) >> click "Add File" at the top right >> select "create new file" >> Name the file following [Protocol 8: File Naming Conventions](#Protocol-8-File-Naming-Conventions) >> Copy and paste the [story template](https://github.com/Ismael-KG/A-History-of-Research-Ethics/blob/68e1e4062927e08a5c4cbe7d91ed9ed7a2cd260b/A%20Template%20for%20Stories.md) into the new file >> Input the basic information you have so far, making sure to mark `wip: true` and indicate the number of the relevant "Conceptualisation 🖊️" issue after `issue: ` (for example: `issue: 72`).
 2. Or just mentioning [@Ismael-KG](https://github.com/Ismael-KG) in the "Conceptualisation 🖊️" issue for the story and ask to have the file created.
 Be clear about the event's title, date and intro.

+To show how far you've made it on the "Conceptualisation 🖊️" issue, add the labels "good first issue" (following [convention for issues where contributions are relatively easy](https://github.blog/2020-01-22-browse-good-first-issues-to-start-contributing-to-open-source/)) and "WIP".
+This also helps potential contributors see they can help you by listing your issue [here](https://github.com/Ismael-KG/A-History-of-Research-Ethics/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22+label%3A%22Help+wanted%22+label%3AWIP).

 ## Step 5: Draft and re-draft the story
 And re-draft again and again and again!
 You can choose to do this publicly using [HackMD](https://hackmd.io/) or your preferred collaboration tool, or you can draft work privately.
 Be open to holding discussions on GitHub, but don't feel pressured to share things publicly until you feel comfortable to do so.